nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_deploy/objects_deploy.rst

 What are the key things you should know about **Nutanix Objects**?

 - Nutanix Objects provides a simple and scalable S3-compatible object storage solution, optimized for DevOps, Long Term Retention and Backup Target use cases.

-- A 2TiB Objects license is included with every AOS cluster.
-After that, it is licensed by used capacity (as opposed to number of nodes).

 - Nutanix Objects can be deployed on an AHV cluster, with ESXi support on the roadmap.